 I write non-fiction and both popular and academic philosophy.
 I have interests in anthropology, art, Continental philosophy, Chinese thought, comparative approaches to philosophy, and the question of the relationship between philosophy and life as it is lived.

 Stealing with the Eyes.
 2018.
 Published by Haus Publishing / The Armchair Traveller.
 A memoir of anthropology, sickness, witchcraft and unpaid debts, set in the Tanimbar Islands of Indonesia.

 Levinas, Storytelling and Anti-Storytelling is a reading of Levinas in the light of the stories that he tells, and of storytelling in the light of Levinas’s thought.
 It was published by Bloomsbury Academic in 2013.

 Finding Our Sea-Legs: Ethics, Experience and the Ocean of Stories.
 2009.
 Published by Kingston University Press.
 A book about ethics and stories.

 Introducing happiness: A Practical Guide.
 2012.
 Published by Icon / Totem Books.
 A brief and breezy introduction to various philosophies of happiness.

 The Philosophy Book.
 2010.
 Published by Dorling Kindersley.
 I wrote everything in this book from Nietzsche to Žižek, via Husserl, Quine and Kristeva, amongst others.
 The book has been translated into pretty much every language you could imagine.

-I write for children too, which allows me to be philosophical in ways you can’t get away with in fiction for adults, children being natural born philosophers and all that.
+I write for children too, which allows me to be philosophical in ways you can’t get away with in fiction for adults.

 The Snorgh and the Sailor.
 2012.
 Published by Alison Green books, The Snorgh and the Sailor is a book about grumpiness, friendship and soup.
 It’s out in Chinese, Afrikaans, Finnish and other languages too.